US carries out last federal execution before Trump leaves | DW | 16.01.2021

 The last time the US government carried out federal executions during a presidential transition period was in the late 1800s.
 This was also the last time that federal executions reached double digits.

-Trump, an avid fan of the death penalty, resumed the practice after a 17-year hiatus in 2020.
+Trump, an keen supporter of the death penalty, resumed the practice after a 17-year hiatus in 2020.
 Since then, more people have been executed than in the previous 56 years combined.

 The last person to be put to death by the Trump administration was 48-year-old Dustin Higgs.
 His lawyer, Shawn Nolan, condemned his execution, which was carried out at the federal prison in Terre Haute, Indiana.